 - a slideshow presentation in Spanish;

-- a Trainer’s Guide explaining the content;
+- a Trainer’s Guide explaining the content; and

 Please help yourself below, and download the components you need to learn on your own and/or to train others regarding the all-important IEP Team meeting.

 If you’re merely looking for a quick summary of the IEP Team meeting and what goes on there, not the detailed explanation that Module 14 offers, we are pleased to direct you to just such!